This article is part of VICE Gaming's Comic Connections week— find more here.

 Experience and currency are two forms of progression etched into the fabric of game development, and by shoehorning it so lazily into this beer coaster of a disc, the developers have overlooked a vital element of what makes Tony Stark the hero he is.
 He's not got super-human powers, but money to burn on fancy new toys.
 Earning cash by slaying scores of poorly designed enemies with less AI than a pocket calculator makes zero sense here.
 Be thankful if you never played this one.

-Latter-day Batman games have risen up of the mire and, thanks to Rocksteady Studios, we've seen some of the finest superhero games ever to grace code.
+Latter-day Batman games have risen up out of the mire.
+Thanks to Rocksteady Studios, we've seen some of the finest superhero games ever to grace code.
 The Arkham series hits the tone of DC's brooding, damaged hero wonderfully, and presents gameplay mechanics that actually fit the character.
 These titles also include fluid combat that wouldn't look out of place in any of the good Batman movies, and the detective sections that are so often overlooked in his games.

 Even the criminally under-appreciated Captain America: Super Soldier manages to hit several strong notes.
 The critics blasted this one at launch, but at a second glance it's not bad as a bargain-bin purchase because of all the high-flying stunts and bone-crunching combat at work.
 It was never going to win awards, but you do feel like the first Avenger as you flip and bound through HYDRA-occupied Europe while turning the faces of goons into paste with your fists and Vibranium shield.

 I always felt like Platinum Games' Bayonetta and its sequel could represent a superhero IP.
-The games' titular protagonist has a health bar and is bound by many of traditional universal gameplay tropes, but you don't see her dying from something crap like not being able to swim – like Peter Parker in The Amazing Spider-Man 2 game (idiot) – or falling over from a few feeble punches to the face.
+The games' titular protagonist has a health bar and is bound by many of the traditional universal gameplay tropes, but you don't see her dying from something stupid like not being able to swim—like Peter Parker in The Amazing Spider-Man 2 game (idiot)—or falling over from a few feeble punches to the face.

 On Motherboard: Superman is 75, But We Can't Let Him Retire Yet